How Biofilms Work

 Advertisement

-Before we delve into the life cycle of a biofilm, it's important to get a sense of what's usually found in these cell clusters.
-Microorganisms, or organisms too small to see with the naked eye, are the building blocks for biofilms.
+The building blocks for biofilms are microorganisms, or organisms too small to see with the naked eye.
 Different species of bacteria, protozoans, algae, yeasts and fungi can form biofilms.
-With most biofilms ranging from a few microns to hundreds of microns (one micron being one-millionth of a meter) in thickness, it's no wonder scientists prefer to use microscopes for the job.
+With most biofilms ranging from a few microns to hundreds of microns (one micron being one-millionth of a meter) in thickness, it's no wonder scientists prefer to use microscopes to study them.

 Advertisement

 Generally, all you need is a hydrated surface submerged in water or some other aqueous solution, microorganisms and favorable conditions.
-It's not that simple, though.
-Not all biofilms grow at the same rate or even require similar conditions to survive -- each type of microbe has its own needs.
-Still, there are some factors that can affect biofilm attachment and growth regardless of species:
+However, not all biofilms grow at the same rate or even require similar conditions to survive — different types of microbial cells have different needs.
+Still, some factors that can affect biofilm attachment and growth regardless of species include:

 • The availability of nutrients in the hydrated sample

-• The physical and chemical characteristics of the surface, including its polarity
+• The physical and chemical characteristics of the biofilm surface, including its polarity

 • The thickness of the conditioning layer, or material already attached to the surface